KOI8-R Encoder/Decoder

 The tool builds the exact byte-to-character table in your browser using the platform’s native KOI8-R decoder, then inverts it for encoding.
 Decoding feeds your hex bytes straight through that same decoder.

-• KOI8-R covers Russian but not all Cyrillic; some Ukrainian letters live in the related KOI8-U variant and will be flagged as unmapped here.
+KOI8-R covers Russian but not all Cyrillic; Ukrainian-specific letters such as Ї, Є, and І live in the related KOI8-U variant (RFC 2319) and will be flagged as unmapped here.
+Windows-1251 is the other common single-byte Russian encoding and has different byte values for the same letters.